Associate Dean of Academic Affairs

 - B.A.
 University of Wisconsin at Oshkosh, 1989

 Sandra Simpson joined the law faculty as an Assistant Professor of Legal Research and Writing in August 2007 and was promoted to Associate Professor in August of 2012.
 Prior to joining the law faculty at Gonzaga Law School, she spent three years teaching at Whitworth University in Spokane, Washington.
-Before entering the teaching field, Professor Simpson spent two years in general practice in Iowa City, Iowa, and five years as an employment defense litigator for Workland and Witherspoon, P.L.L.C., in Spokane, Washington.
+Before entering the teaching field, Dean Simpson spent two years in general practice in Iowa City, Iowa, and five years as an employment defense litigator for Workland and Witherspoon, P.L.L.C., in Spokane, Washington.

 - Everyone Else is Doing it; Why Can’t We, Texas Wesleyan School of Law Justice Conference, March 2012